-Table 4.10 shows, depending on the threshold chosen, a gap between the EUROMOD income poverty figures and the external source poverty figures (calculated on the basis of the EU-SILC data).
-For the 70% of median income threshold, the gap is about 20%.
-For the 60% of median income threshold, between 10 and 19%.
-The 50% of median income threshold shows the most accurate figures, with a slight overestimation between 1 and 15%.
-For the lowest poverty line (40% threshold), the gap is the largest and has values between 28 and 58%.
+Table 20 shows, depending on the threshold chosen, a gap between the EUROMOD income poverty figures and the external source poverty figures (calculated on the basis of the SILC data).
+The gap decreases (or the ratio comes closer to 1) when the poverty lines are higher.
+For the 70% of median income threshold, the gap is about 20%, for the 60% and 50% threshold, the gaps increase to 25 and even 35%, and for the lowest poverty line (40% threshold), the pattern is quite unpredictable, depending on the categories chosen.

 The size of the gap is due to a number of reasons.
-The poverty lines for the EUROMOD disposable incomes are slightly lower in comparison with the poverty lines calculated on the basis of the EU-SILC disposable income.
-This is due to the fact that the medians differ (cf. Table 4.9).
-The lower median values in EUROMOD leads to lower poverty lines (expressed as 60% of this median equivalent income), and thus possibly to lower poverty headcount according to these thresholds.
+First, the poverty lines for the EUROMOD disposable incomes are slightly lower in comparison with the poverty lines calculated on the basis of the SILC disposable income.
+This is due to the fact that the medians differ (cfr.
+Table 16).
+The lower median value in EUROMOD leads to lower poverty lines (expressed as 60% of this median equivalent income), and thus possibly to lower poverty headcount according to these thresholds.